tchen00/PvZ/README.md

 - **Tammy**
     Started on the final project grind.
 Continued to work on the Plant classes (specifically the Sunflower and Peashooter classes).
 Got the display to work for plants.
 Experimented in the test/experiment folder about different ways to implement timers and mouse-clicks (mousePressed).
 Also added in plant PNG to the folder
 - **Peihua**
     Continued working on Zombie display.
 Had Zombie classes implement interfaces Moveable and Displayable to make draw easier.
 Made a grid over the law for the purpose of debugging.
 Allowed for the random spawning of Zombie objects over regular intervals of time.
 Made draw stop looping once a Zombie gets past the lawn (to be updated with end screen).

+### DAY 6: May 21 2019
+- **Peihua**
+    Continued working on Zombies.
+Removed the interfaces because it was looping over the same list multiple times.
+Condensed the code in draw and added a field, row, to the Zombie subclasses to make comparisons with plants easier later on.
+Added an end screen once a Zombie passes through the whole lawn.
+Wrote an attack method for Zombie subclasses (which will be tested once Plants are added).
+Fixed the nextPlants queue so that player does not run out of Plants.